We have information about Leigh Syndrome treatment options, creating a care team, clinical trials, and more.

 Are There Clinical Trials?

 Clinical trials are research trials for new or existing medications that are designed to test whether or not, and how, a proposed treatment works.
 By the time a clinical trial is ready for enrollment, the proposed treatment will have been tested for safety.
-Participating in a clinical trial may offer a chance to try a new or developing Leigh Syndrome treatment, and it is a way to contribute to clinical research.
+Participating in a clinical trial may offer a chance to try a new or developing Leigh Syndrome therapy, and it is a way to contribute to clinical research.

 Josie, USA